 Since 2000, tire manufacturers have branding the sidewall of new tires with the first two numbers being used to identify the week and the second two digits used to identify the year the tires were produced.
 This should help aid in the decision of when new tires for your RV are needed.

-Plan to shop for and pack primarily non-perishable items like pre-packaged or boxed snacks, canned fruits and vegetables, canned soups, boxed pasta and jars of sauce.
+You'll also want to plan to shop for and pack primarily non-perishable food items.
+This would include pre-packaged or boxed snacks, canned fruits and vegetables, canned soups, boxed pasta and jars of sauce.

 You'll need to take day-to-day items like garbage bags, paper towels, toilet paper (rapid disintegration), cleaning supplies, food storage bags, flashlights, fire extinguisher, batteries and basic tools.